Levi's Stadium

-Levi's Stadium is an American football stadium located in Santa Clara, California, just west of the much larger city of San Jose, in the San Francisco Bay Area.
+Levi's Stadium is a multi-purpose stadium in Santa Clara, California, United States, just west of San Jose in the San Francisco Bay Area.
 It has served as the home venue for the National Football League (NFL)'s San Francisco 49ers since 2014.
 The stadium is located approximately 40 mi south of San Francisco.
 It is named after Levi Strauss & Co., which purchased naming rights in 2013.

 In 2006, the 49ers proposed constructing a new stadium at Candlestick Point in San Francisco, the site of their erstwhile home, Candlestick Park.
 The project, which included plans for retail space and housing improvements, was claimed to be of great potential benefit to the nearby historically blighted neighborhood of Hunters Point.
 After negotiations with the city of San Francisco fell through, the 49ers focused their attention on a site adjacent to their administrative offices and training facility in Santa Clara.

 In June 2010, Santa Clara voters approved a measure authorizing the creation of the tax-exempt Santa Clara Stadium Authority to build and own the new football stadium and for the city to lease land to the authority.
 A construction loan raised from private investors was secured in December 2011, allowing construction to start in April 2012.
 Levi's Stadium opened on July 17, 2014.